 Students are encouraged to notify school staff when they are being bullied or suspect that another student is being victimized.
 Additionally, reports of bullying or harassment may submit a verbal or written complaint, although a written summary of events is preferred.
-Complaints will be investigated and resolved using the steps outlined in the Dixie School District Administrative Regulation #5145.7.
+Complaints will be investigated and resolved using the steps outlined in the Miller Creek School District Administrative Regulation #5145.7.

 We have a team of teachers that work to help resolve issues between students, Solutions Teams, when they arise.
 All of our teachers have attended training as well.
 Finally, I work diligently to pull students together and talk about how to better communicate frustrations as well provide them an opportunity to discuss what they may be seeing that our adult leaders may be missing.
 The great majority of issues that naturally arise are solved in this manner.